intellij-rust/intellij-rust.github.io/_docs/faq.markdown

 support running `rustfmt` as an action).
 It is necessary for proper working of almost any feature which is modifying source code.

-{% include h title="Does IntelliJ Rust have a debugger?" tag="racer" %}
+{% include h title="Does IntelliJ Rust have a debugger?" tag="debugger" %}

 There is no debugger support at the moment.
 It will be implemented eventually, but there is no precise plan now.
 You may want to subscribe/vote on [this issue][debugger].